-Single Family Residential (SFR) Monthly Bill as % of Median Household Income - Large National Utilities (Based on Rates in effect Fall 2022)
+Single Family Residential (SFR) Monthly Bill as % of Median Household Income - Large National Utilities (Based on Rates in effect Fall 2024)

-- 1) Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
-Ccf = hundred cubic feet, or 748 gallons - 2) Reflects rates and fees in place as of December 1, 2022.
-The Authority's rate includes the PILOT/ROW fee totaling \$0.78 per Ccf (effective October 1, 2022) and the DOEE residential stormwater rate of \$2.67 per ERU per month.
+- (1) Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
+Ccf = hundred cubic feet, or 748 gallons - (2) Reflects rates and fees in place as of November 1, 2024.
+The Authority's rate includes the PILOT/ROW fee totaling \$0.80 per Ccf (effective October 1, 2024) and the DOEE residential stormwater rate of \$2.67 per ERU per month.
 Some cities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graph above.
 In such situations, the user charge will not reflect the full cost of water, wastewater or stormwater services.

-DC Water Retail Rates Compared to Regional Utilities (Based on Rates in effect Fall 2022)
+DC Water Retail Rates Compared to Regional Utilities

-- 1) Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
-Ccf = hundred cubic feet, or 748 gallons - 2) Reflects rates and fees in place as of December 1, 2022.
+- (1) Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
+Ccf = hundred cubic feet, or 748 gallons - (2) Reflects rates and fees in place as of November 1, 2024.
 Some cities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graph above.
 In such situations, the user charge will not reflect the full cost of water, wastewater or stormwater services.